9 Online Coding Programs for High School Students

 Cost/Stipend: Free (For the Summer Immersion Program, there is a $300 need-based grant for eligible students in the United States).

-Application Deadline: Applications typically close in March; TBA for 2025
+Application Deadline: Applications typically close in March

-Virtual Summer Immersion Program: June 14–June 28, 2024 | July 8–July 19, 2024 | July 29–August 9, 2024)
+Virtual Summer Immersion Program: June 14–June 28 | July 8–July 19 | July 29–August 9

-Self-Paced Summer Program: July 1–August 9, 2024
+Self-Paced Summer Program: July 1–August 9

-Eligibility: 9th–11th-grade girls and non-binary students (Virtual Summer Immersion Program) / 9th–12th-grade girls and non-binary students (Self-Paced Summer Program), with or without prior coding experience, including alums can apply.
+Eligibility: 9th–11th-grade girls and non-binary students (Virtual Summer Immersion Program) / 9th–12th-grade girls and non-binary students (Self-Paced Summer Program), with or without prior coding experience, including alums, can apply.

-In the 2-week Summer Immersion Program (SIP), you’ll attend live, virtual classes sponsored by industry-leading companies like MetLife, Bank of America, Logitech, and Synchrony.
-You’ll get to explore the tech world and game design, the step-by-step design process, and the basics of UX design.
+Girls Who Code offers free virtual programs for high school students.
+During the program, you will learn about various tech jobs, meet industry leaders, and interact with peers.
+These programs provide various benefits, such as professional networking opportunities, financial grants, technical support, and more.
+In the 2-week Summer Immersion Program (SIP), you’ll attend live, virtual classes on tech and game design, the step-by-step design process, and the basics of UX design.
 In the Self-Paced Program, you’ll learn about cyber security, web development, artificial intelligence, and data science.
 You’ll work at your own pace to learn coding languages like HTML, CSS, JavaScript, and Python.
+To learn more about this program, check out our complete guide here.

 One other option - the Lumiere Research Scholar Program